wmsbill/proposal-catch-guards/README.md

 # ECMAScript Catch Guards

-This proposal adds catch guards to the language, enabling developers to catch exceptions only when they match a specific class or classes.
+This proposal adds the catch guards to the language, enabling developers to catch exceptions only when they match a specific class or set of classes.

-This proposal complements the [pattern matching proposal ](https://github.com/tc39/proposal-pattern-matching) and does not try to compete with it.

 This proposal draws heavily from similar features available in [Java](https://docs.oracle.com/javase/specs/jls/se7/html/jls-14.html#jls-14.20),